Sign-in to Account

 Can House Mice Survive the Winter in My Attic?

-Written by Aptive Environmental January 6, 2025
+Written by Aptive Pest Control January 6, 2025

 House mice are adept at adapting to colder temperatures by seeking warmth and sustenance inside homes.
 Attics, with their insulation, stored items, and potential access to food, can become ideal shelters for these persistent rodents.
 Understanding how mice survive and how to protect your home from them is the first step in maintaining your peace of mind during the winter months.